How to Apply

 Please submit your application following these guidelines, adapted to allow fully online submission.

-• Email all documents as .docx files, as attachments (except your letter of recommendation) to PSTadmin@virginia.edu.
-Please be sure to name each file (outlined below) to lead with your last name, e.g. Smith_coversheet.docx.
-Please make sure that your email containing your documents has the title “PST Application Firstname Lastname” e.g. “PST Application Michael Smith.”
+- Consolidate all documents (except your letter of recommendation) into a single PDF in the following order: 1) cover sheet, 2) unofficial transcript, 3) proposed areas of study, 4) interest essay, and 5) copy of a paper submitted to a previous course.
+The file should be emailed to PSTadmin@virginia.edu.
+Please be sure to name the file to lead with your last name, e.g. Smith_PSTApplication.pdf.
+Ensure that your email containing your documents has the subject “PST Application Firstname Lastname,” e.g. “PST Application Michael Smith.”

 Application Checklist